Masaaki-75/meditok/README.md

 The model also benefits from many publicly available medical image datasets.
 We kindly refer readers to our preprint for details.

 We sincerely thank the communities behind these works for making the resources available and inspiring further research in the field.

-## Citation
+## 📖 Citation
+If you find MedITok useful for your research and applications, please kindly cite our work:
 ```
 @article{ma2025meditok,
   title={MedITok: A Unified Tokenizer for Medical Image Synthesis and Interpretation},